revel/revel.github.io/manual/appconf.md

 	jobs.Schedule("cron.schedulename", job)

+<a name="jobs.pool"></a>

 #### jobs.pool

 The number of jobs allowed to run concurrently.
+Default is 10.
 For example:

 	jobs.pool = 4

-If 0, there is no limit imposed.
+If 0, then there is no limit imposed.

-Default: 10
+<a name="jobs.selfconcurrent"></a>

 #### jobs.selfconcurrent

-If true, allows a job to run even if previous instances of that job are still in progress.
+If `true` (default is `false`), allows a job to run even if previous instances of that job are still in progress.

-Default: false

 <a name="Modules"></a>